 “Our role is to finish the story,” said Walt Disney World Concept Development Executive Chef Lenny DeGeorge.

 The fast casual breakfast menu has a decidedly French touch.
-Each prix fixe meal begins with a pastry basket for sharing.
-Entrée options include assorted cured meat and cheese served with marmalade, fresh fruit and a toasted baguette; Croque Madame sandwich; eggs Florentine served in a puff pastry shell with country ham and roasted plum tomatoes; open-faced bacon-and-poached-egg sandwich with Brie.
+Entrée options include Feast a la Gaston with scrambled eggs, bacon and chicken sausage with pastries and fresh fruit; assorted cured meat and cheese served with marmalade, fresh fruit and a toasted baguette; Croque Madame sandwich; open-faced bacon-and-poached-egg sandwich with Brie.
 Lighter dishes include scrambled egg whites with roasted tomatoes, multigrain croissant and fresh fruit; or vegetable quiche with mushroom, zucchini, bell pepper, onion and chive, served with seasonal fruit.

 DeGeorge describes lunch as more of a French bistro, with dishes such as a classic Croque Monsieur (ham, Gruyere cheese and béchamel), braised pork coq au vin style, vegetable quiche and a tuna Niçoise salad.